Celebrating music education at City, University of London.

-What has remained consistent is our concern to connect intellectual activity with real-world practice, the rigour and innovation of our degree programmes, the care and attention we give to our students, the enthusiasm and success of our graduates, and our determination to ensure that we make a vital contribution to contemporary culture.
-These strengths continue.
+What has remained constant is the rigour of our Music degree programmes which nourish the mind and the soul, the care and attention we give to our students, the enthusiasm and success of our graduates, and our determination to ensure that Music is a vital part of a modern society.